- Change of address

 - Council Tax payers who, through no fault of their own, have experienced a crisis or event that has made their home uninhabitable.

-However, all applications will be assessed on their own individual merits.
+However, we will assess all applications on their own individual merits.

 Severe financial hardship